Working Papers

 I examine how collateral shapes senior lender monitoring as firms approach bankruptcy and the resulting bankruptcy outcomes.
 Using hand-collected bankruptcy filings and loan contracts from 2007-2022, I find that lenders systematically shift from covenant-based monitoring of firm performance toward monitoring of liquidity and collateral values to protect their own recovery.
 This shift is concentrated among overcollateralized lenders.
 To establish causality, I exploit exogenous variation in local real estate values and aggregate lending market conditions as instruments for collateralization levels.
 While this monitoring reallocation protects senior lenders' own claims, it lowers firm going-concern values, reduces junior creditor recovery rates, and increases fire sales in bankruptcy.

-Presented at: The Asian Bureau of Finance and Economic Research 2025 Annual Conference (poster) · The 2025 RCEA International Conference in Economics, Econometrics, and Finance · The International Banking, Economics, and Finance Association (IBEFA) Summer Meeting 2025 · Research Symposium on Finance and Economics 2025 · The 2025 MRS International Risk Conference · NFA 2025 (poster) · SFA 2025 (scheduled)
+Presented at: The Asian Bureau of Finance and Economic Research 2025 Annual Conference (poster) · The 2025 RCEA International Conference in Economics, Econometrics, and Finance · The International Banking, Economics, and Finance Association (IBEFA) Summer Meeting 2025 · Research Symposium on Finance and Economics 2025 · The 2025 MRS International Risk Conference · NFA 2025 (poster) · SFA 2025 · Eastern FA 2026 (scheduled)

 2. Tax Evasion in Relational Contracts